Search this website

 He who says I know him, and does not keep his commandments is a liar, and the truth is not in him."

-This totally agrees with what Jesus said (Matthew 19:17), so if then all partakers of the New Covenant know God, they must be keeping his commandments.
+This totally agrees with what Jesus said (Matthew 19:17), so then, if all partakers of the New Covenant know God, they must be keeping his commandments.
 Again we need to remind ourselves that when Israel broke the Sabbath commandment in the wilderness, by going out to gather manna on the seventh day, God's response to Moses was, "How long do you refuse to keep my commandments, and my laws?"
 (Exodus 16:28).
 God regards the Sabbath observance as one of his commandments, and he does not change (Malachi 3:6; Hebrews 13:8; James 1:17).
-Note also that those who do not keep his commandments do not have the truth in them (1 John 2:4), which means:
+Note also that those who do not keep his commandments do not have the truth in them (1 John 2:4), which means.

-(2) God's law is not fully in them: "your law is the truth."
-(Psalm 119:142).
+(2) God's law is not fully in them: "your law is the truth" (Psalm 119:142).
 God desires truth in our "inward parts" (Psalm 51:6), which is where he promised to put his law when we become partakers of the New Covenant (Jeremiah 31:33).
 This would mean that they are not yet a partaker of the New Covenant, because God has promised to write his laws when we are (Jeremiah 31:33; Hebrews 8:10; 10:16).
 It would also mean that we are not yet fully righteous, because a righteous man has God's law in his heart (Psalm 37:30-31; Isaiah 51:7).

-(3) God's word is not fully in them: "your word is truth."
-(John 17:17).
+(3) God's word is not fully in them: "your word is truth" (John 17:17).

-(4) Jesus is not fully in them because Jesus said, "I am ... the truth," (John 14:6).
+(4) Jesus is not fully in them because Jesus said, "I am ... the truth" (John 14:6).

 The conclusion to be drawn from this is that the New Covenant has not altered the Sabbath commandment, but it has altered the way we interpret and observe it.
-Now we are meant to fulfil the righteousness of the law through the spirit (Romans 8:4), and not the letter of the law through the flesh (See Intro 3).
-If we wish to partake of this covenant, then we need to fulfil the Sabbath commandment the same way that Jesus taught (See #3).
+Now we are meant to fulfill the righteousness of the law through the spirit (Romans 8:4), and not the letter of the law through the flesh (See Intro 3).
+If we wish to partake of this covenant, then we need to fulfill the Sabbath commandment the same way that Jesus taught (See #3).

 Why keep Sabbath bible quiz Green tick